azist/azos/src/Azos/Data/metadata.md

 ...
 ```
 The example above is based on the prior one.
 We have just brought in 2 fields from a different schema - we **cloned all field metadata** so
-we do not need to repeat it.
+we do not need to repeat it here again.

-If you need to make some changes to metadata in a prototypical field, you can do so by specifying those override on the declaration level
+If you need to make some changes to metadata in a proto-cloned field, you can do so by specifying those override on the declaration level:
 ```CSharp
   //We are going to override backendName and required constraint
   //take the rest of definition from UserRow.Lazzzt_Name